 A major focus of the Greifenberg Institute's work is the metrological capture and documentation of research objects and the development of practical and efficient methods for this complex and demanding task.

-In recent years, the technology of digital 3D scanning of objects has rapidly evolved.
-After many years of dismissing the available scanning methods as too impractical (the point clouds generated by the scanner had to be manually converted into surfaces and lines), there are now high-performance, partly AI-supported 3D scanners that automate the conversion of point clouds into orthogonal grids and subsequently into surfaces.
+In recent years, the technology of digital 3D scanning of objects has evolved rapidly.
+After many years of dismissing the available scanning methods as too impractical (the point cloud grids generated by the scanner had to be manually converted into surfaces and lines), there are now high-performance, partly AI-supported 3D scanners that automate the conversion of point clouds into orthogonal grids and subsequently into surfaces.
 Photographic captures of the objects can even capture the surface colors and display them on the digital model, allowing for the creation of highly realistic virtual 3D models with relatively much less effort.

 One of the 3D scanners commonly used in archaeology is the Artec LEO, which appeared promising in our research.
 Together with archaeologist and IT specialist Dr. Susanne Bosche (DiAuViS), we initiated a project to explore the possibilities and limitations of this device for our applications.